Isaa-c/Smart-Urban-Garden/README.md

 💧 Water Level (Ultrasonic Sensor)

 It automatically waters the plants when the soil is dry and provides real-time updates to the Arduino IoT Cloud dashboard.
-It is built entirely with recycled plastic bottles, promoting sustainability and accessibility.

 🛠️ How We Built It
 Microcontroller: Arduino Uno R4